How to Know Your Skin is Begging for Exfoliation

 The Importance of Exfoliation

 Before delving into the signs, let's briefly discuss why exfoliation is essential for your skin.
 Over time, your skin naturally sheds dead cells, revealing new, fresh skin underneath.
-But sometimes, this process can become sluggish, leading to a buildup of dead cells on the surface.
+However, sometimes this process can become sluggish, resulting in a buildup of dead cells on the surface.
 Exfoliation helps speed up this shedding process, unclogs pores, evens skin tone, and promotes the absorption of other skincare products.
 However, it's essential to strike a balance – exfoliating too frequently or aggressively can damage your skin's protective barrier.

 Signs Your Skin Needs Exfoliation